Do You Give Foods to Your Baby That YOU Don’t Like?

 Yet she told me that she literally has to grit her teeth when preparing his food as she finds the appearance and feel of the meat so unappetizing!

 Meat, of course, is not absolutely essential to the diet and there are plenty of healthy alternatives.
 But what happens if you really dislike a particularly healthy fruit or vegetable that you know would be a valuable menu addition for baby (avocado, for example)?
-Do you pretend to like it, to encourage your baby to eat?
-Do you serve it JUST to him?
-Do you even prepare it for him at all?

-Fortunately, we really enjoy most fruits and vegetables, but there is one notable exception – Brussel Sprouts!
+Fortunately, we really enjoy most fruits and vegetables, but there is one notable exception – Brussels Sprouts!
 Personally, my dislike of this little green veggie stems from childhood, when I was served them overcooked (which seemed to be the norm back then) and in abundance!
 Despite trying to cook them in various ways ever since, I still find them… horrible!
-And, I’m ashamed to add, I’ver never even tried offering them to my children.
+And, I’m ashamed to add, I’ve never even tried offering them to my children.

 So how about you?